doliG/vsh-api-front-v0.2/README.md

 ```

-## Notes and personnal questions
+## Notes and personal questions

-- It seems that there is no route in back api to get customer'orders in one request : I should be forced to make a request by order, with the id of itself.
+- It seems that there is no route in back api to get customer's orders in one request : I should be forced to make a request by order, with the id of itself.